 Boulder’s pedestrian Pearl Street Mall has been called a “living stage.”
 Catch live street performances by bluegrass bands, piano players, jugglers, contortionists and the famous Zip Code Man.
-And just outside the Boulder Arts & Crafts Gallery’s door, you might catch an artist working on a project right in front of you.

 Now for something completely different...attend a performance of the Boulder Laptop Orchestra (BLOrk) on the CU campus.

 Look for curated collections in unexpected spots such as bagel shops (Moe’s Bagels), coffee shops (Laughing Goat, Alpine Modern, OZO Coffee) and restaurants.
 The Sink is a landmark restaurant whose interior is covered in graffiti, from ceiling to floor.
 Spot President Obama’s and Robert Redford’s signatures — and lots of caricatures.

 Artistry, innovation and experimentation are prized in the kitchens of Boulder’s restaurants.
 There's the lobster ramen at Chimera, curry-filled tacos at Roxie's Tacos, Osaka's unique burger (a twist on the Japanese okonomiyaki pancake) and so many more creative dishes to discover.
 You’ll find the same kind of spirit in our breweries, distilleries, cideries and wineries, too.
 Out of Bounds Stout or Wildflower Pale Ale, anyone?